-Students may request curfew extensions from the Residence Hall Supervisor, Assistant to the Dean of Students - Men, Assistant to the Dean of Students - Women, or Dean of Students.
+Students may request curfew extensions from the Residence Hall Supervisor, Dean of Students, or the Assistant to the Dean of Students.
 Curfew extension typically extends curfew by one hour.
-Requests must be made in person by 11:00 p.m.; Residence Hall Supervisors will not grant curfew extensions over the phone.
+Requests must be made in person by 11 p.m.; Residence Hall Supervisors will not grant curfew extensions over the phone.
 Curfew extensions will not be granted to anyone on disciplinary probation without permission from the Dean of Students.